 Sometimes a few of these holidays will fall over a weekend, but the markets will not observe them on that following Monday.

-If anything, you might notice that trading leading up to some of these holidays is slower, as people are not as focused on the markets.
+If anything, you might notice that trading leading up to some of these holidays on any given calendar day is slower, as people are not as focused on the markets.

 Are There Dates When the Stock Market Closes Early?

 Besides the holidays that the markets are closed, the stock exchanges also close early for some of them.

 For example, a day before a major public holiday may close a few hours early for traders to have a jump on the holiday time.

 These pre-holiday closures typically happen at 1:00 pm EST and usually will be a very slow trading day as well.

 Here are a few of the dates that typically close early pre-holiday: